Bilateral relations

 We are strengthening cooperation on youth and sport, including through dialogue between sports agencies and coaches, and by participation in regional sports events at all levels.
 We are also exploring economic opportunities from increased youth and sports engagement – from work on the creative economy through to Australian investments in the sports industry in Malaysia.

-Australia is home to more than 7.6 million migrants, including over 172,000 of Malaysian heritage.
-Australia is proud of the substantial and longstanding contributions of Malaysian diaspora in Australia, from Foreign Minister Wong to celebrity chefs Adam Liaw and Poh Ling Yeow.
+Australia is home to over 172,000 people of Malaysian heritage.
+Australia is proud of the substantial and longstanding contributions of the Malaysian diaspora in Australia, from Foreign Minister Wong to celebrity chefs Adam Liaw and Poh Ling Yeow.